Scott Darling's Blackhawks career likely at an end

 ‘Red Rover’

-Patrick Kane said that Joel Quenneville referred to the Predators’ 1-4 neutral-zone trap as “Red Rover,” and suggested it’s not the most exciting brand of hockey.
+Winger Patrick Kane said coach Joel Quenneville referred to the Predators’ 1-4 neutral-zone trap as ‘‘Red Rover’’ and suggested it’s not the most exciting brand of hockey.

-“A team like that, you kind of hope they don’t win, because I don’t know if that’s necessarily the best way to watch hockey games, and to actually have that excitement level,” Kane said.
-“But on the other [hand], they played good going the other way, too.
+‘‘A team like that, you kind of hope they don’t win because I don’t know if that’s necessarily the best way to watch hockey games and to actually have that excitement level,’’ Kane said. ‘‘But on the other [hand], they played good going the other way, too.
 They kind of sat back, but their transition game is fast, and they played with a lot of speed the other way.
-That gave us problems.”
+That gave us problems.’’

-Marian Hossa — who said he will be back next season — said the Predators took the Hawks out of their game, and forced them to play a dump-and-chase style that didn’t work for them.
+Winger Marian Hossa, who said he will be back next season, said the Predators took the Hawks out of their game and forced them to play a dump-and-chase style that didn’t work for them.

-“We couldn’t play the way we used to play,” he said.
-“All of a sudden, we start playing a different game, and you could tell they were quicker, faster, more on the same page.
-And we were almost disoriented.”
+‘‘We couldn’t play the way we used to play,’’ he said. ‘‘All of a sudden, we started playing a different game, and you could tell they were quicker, faster, more on the same page.
+And we were almost disoriented.’’

 Email: mlazerus@suntimes.com